ream88/mongoid-undo/README.md

 * `Mongoid::Versioning` is used to keep the older versions of your document, so we can restore them.
 * `Mongoid::Undo` adds an `action` field to your documents, so we can easily determine whether it was created, updated, or destroyed.

-But instead of explaning all the details, you should get the idea by looking at the Usage section.
+But instead of explaining all the details, you should get the idea by looking at the Usage section.

 ## Usage